 Compassionate Neighbours Training sessions are very relaxed and informal, encouraging you to participate in group discussions with other Neighbours and think about how you will fulfil your role.
 You will have the opportunity to ask questions and discuss any thoughts or queries you may have about your role and the project.

 Our relaxed and welcoming training programme covers everything from the wider initiative of reducing social isolation and loneliness in the local community, to how your role as a Compassionate Neighbour can help to achieve this.
 We will offer guidance and support in developing your skills and knowledge to help you carry out the role with confidence.

-Our training is delivered as a programme of individual modules, that cover all aspects of being a Compassionate Neighbour.
-It is essential that you complete all nine modules listed in the training programmes below.
-If you are unable to attend one or more of the dates in your chosen programme, please let us know and we can arrange for you attend the session(s) you will miss at another time.
+Our training is delivered as a programme of individual modules which cover all aspects of being a Compassionate Neighbour.
+It is essential that you complete all nine modules.

 During the coronavirus pandemic, all of our training programmes are delivered via Zoom.
 If you are not confident with using Zoom, please let us know as we can support you through practice sessions.

 We do not currently have any training dates scheduled, but if you would like to become a Compassionate Neighbour please register your interest in our training sessions by emailing email@example.com.
 We will advertise future training sessions on this page once they have been arranged.

 If you’d like to speak with a member of the St Clare Hospice team about Compassionate Neighbours, please feel free to get in touch.
 We’d love to hear from you.

 Email on firstname.lastname@example.org